 Natural grasslands were once widespread in temperate south-east Australia.
-These relatively treeless ecosystems are found in all topographic positions and are dominated by native grasses, such as kangaroo grass and snow grasses, and a variety of non-woody herbs and native wildflowers.
+These relatively treeless ecosystems are generally found in the lower parts of the landscape and are dominated by native grasses, such as kangaroo grass and snow grasses, and a variety of non-woody herbs and native wildflowers.

-Snow Gum woodlands share a similar ground cover and often occur alongside grassland areas in broad valley floors, slopes and low rises of the Southern Tablelands.
+Snow Gum woodlands share similar ground cover species and often occur alongside grassland areas in broad valley floors, slopes and low rises.
 While snow gums are the dominant eucalypt in these woodlands other tree species may also be present such as black sallee, ribbon gum, candlebark or blackwood.

 Snow gum woodlands are characterized by a sparse layer of trees, but there are many situations where only the native ground layer of this vegetation community remains.

 These grassy areas are still worthy of conservation if they are in good condition.

-Snow gum woodlands and grasslands provide habitat for a suite of rare plant and animal species.
+Snow gum woodlands and grasslands provide habitat for a range of plant and animal species that do not occur anywhere else.